timsuchanek/lycheeJS/README.md

 # Roadmap

+The Roadmap is work in progress and may not be up to date, but it gives you an overview of what is currently being implemented.

+**v0.6 lycheeJS**

+- lychee.Input for platform:nodejs
+- lychee.Track and lychee.Jukebox for platform:v8gl
+- lychee.Renderer: 3D vertices and shape integration and Rasterizer (canvas buffer renderer) for platform:html
+- lychee.physics.ParticleMagnet needs to be implemented
+- (planned to be pushed): lychee.physics.softbody namespace

-**v0.5 (September 2012) lycheeJS-ADK**
+**v0.6 lycheeJS-ADK**

+- bleeding-edgre freeglut integration
-- Completion of OpenGLSL bindings, Shader and Buffer data types
+- Completion of GLSL bindings, Shader and Buffer data types
 - OpenAL/OpenSL bindings
-- cutting-edge freeglut integration
-- Android NDK integration for V8GL and ADK shell script, using simple Java wrapper for V8GL process.

-**v0.6 (October 2012) lycheeJS-ADK**

-- Packaging: Debian/Ubuntu (DEB)
+- Rewrite Android build template
-- Packaging: Windows Metro (via VisualStudio project)
+- Rewrite Windows Metro build template (via VisualStudio project)
-- Packaging: Android (APK)
-- Packaging: Mac OSX (APP)

-**v0.6 (October 2012) lycheeJS**

-- v8gl: lychee.Track and lychee.Jukebox
-- v8gl: lychee.Input: Multi-Touch integration
-- v8gl: lychee.Viewport: orientationchange, resize, pageshow and pagehide

-**v0.7 (November 2012) lycheeJS-adk**

-- Multi-Thread API, synchronized with freeglut's glut.timerFunc callstack.
-- Nothing else planned (yet).

-**v0.7 (November 2012) lycheeJS**

-- Nothing planned (yet).
+- Add support for packaging in Debian/Ubuntu build template

 # License